 Call now to be connected to a compassionate treatment provider.

-Intensive outpatient therapy is ideal for patients who want to stop substance abuse but have commitments they cannot forgo to be in inpatient rehab facilitates.
-Patients in outpatient rehab do not have the one-on-one support offered in inpatient facilities but do have access to family and friends and also receive individual therapy sessions weekly.
+Outpatient therapy is ideal for patients who want to stop substance abuse but have commitments they cannot forgo to be in inpatient rehab facilitates.
+Patients in outpatient rehab have access to family and friends and also receive individual therapy sessions weekly.

 What Happens After Treatment?

 While patients are in rehab, they often gain insight on triggers and determine if there are any co-occurring disorders that may impact them after treatment.
 Staff members help patients plan their lives after rehab to reduce the rate of relapse.
-Relapse strategies help patients maintain sobriety and minimize the chance of relapse.
+Relapse prevention strategies help patients maintain sobriety and minimize the chance of relapse.
 Family members also gain insight on patient recovery to ensure their loved one stays clean.
 Upon completion of treatment, clients are encouraged regularly attend support groups, such as AA or NA, and even continue therapy with a substance abuse professional outside of treatment.
 Clients are further recommended to obtain a sponsor and work the 12 steps.

 Releasing The Patient

 Living a productive life is helpful to the patient so they can feel connected to the world around them.
 Developing new relationships with people, building new routines, volunteering, and developing new interests allows patients to experience the joys of sobriety.
 If needed, patients can also access sober housing options for additional support and connection.

 Rehab facilities counsel patients on rebuilding and maintaining relationships, as this can be a challenge.
 Patients are encouraged to set new goals for the future and include spirituality into their lives.
-Practicing present-moment awareness and gratitude provide patients a positive mind frame to support their recovery.
+Practicing mindfulness techniques and gratitude provide patients a positive mind frame to support their recovery.